UrbanAnalyst/gtfsrouter/README.md

 install.packages("gtfsrouter")
 ```

-Alternatively, current development versions can be installed using any
+Alternatively, the current development version can be installed using
-of the following options:
+any of the following options:

 ``` r
 # install.packages("remotes")